hdmamin/jabberwocky/README.md

 # jabberwocky

 # Project Description
 A GUI providing an audio interface to GPT3.
-We support conversations with most public figures (basically anyone with a Wikipedia page) and provide a number of other modes including:
+We support conversations with most public figures and provide a number of other pre-built tasks including:
 - Summarization
 - Explain like I'm 5
 - Translation